crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 21. The [ContactExtensionActivity](ContactExtensionActivity.java) sample demonstrates XWALK-3917 feature basic functionalities, include:
+### 21. The [XWalkViewWithContactExtension](XWalkViewWithContactExtension.java) sample demonstrates XWALK-3917 feature basic functionalities, include:

 * extension can be supported with additional permissions